Essential SMB Cybersecurity Strategies for Healthcare CFOs

 Incident Response Planning: Minimize Damage and Recovery Time

-A successful strategy is paramount for medical entities aiming to manage effectively.
+A successful strategy is paramount for medical entities aiming to manage incidents effectively.
 This plan must clearly delineate the necessary steps, including:

 1. The identification of key personnel